javierhndev/Voyager-Reference-Models/PyTorch/examples/ddp/README.md

 The `initialize_distributed_hpu()` will return world_size(total number of cards), rank (worker ID in world), local_rank (worker ID in the node).
 Then the `dist.init_process_group` will initialize the parallel process.

 **Data download**

 Only one worker should download the data.
-(Note that now is downloaded in to your `/mydir` folder).
+(Note that now, data is downloaded in to your `/mydir` folder).
 So:
 ```python
 download = True if local_rank == 0 else False
 if rank == 0: